Frank Huffman

-Frank Huffman Jr. (May 22, 1915 – September 16, 1980) was an American football tackle and end.
+Frank Huffman Jr. (May 22, 1915 – September 16, 1980) was an American professional football tackle and end.
 A native of Pittsburgh, he attended high school in Fayetteville, West Virginia, and played college football for the Marshall Thundering Herd.
-He was drafted by the Chicago Cardinals with the 162nd pick in the 1939 NFL Draft and appeared in 28 games for the Cardinals during the 1939, 1940, and 1941 seasons.
+He was drafted by the Chicago Cardinals with the 162nd pick in the 1939 NFL draft and appeared in 28 games for the Cardinals during the 1939, 1940, and 1941 seasons.